Austin Croshere

-Austin Nathan Croshere (born May 1, 1975) is a retired American professional basketball player who played for the Indiana Pacers, Dallas Mavericks, Golden State Warriors, Milwaukee Bucks and San Antonio Spurs throughout his 12-year career in the National Basketball Association (NBA).
-Since 2010, he has served as an NBA color commentator and studio analyst for a variety of television and radio programs.
+Austin Nathan Croshere (born May 1, 1975) is a color commentator and studio analyst for NCAA and NBA basketball games.
+During his 12-year career in the National Basketball Association (NBA), Croshere played for the Indiana Pacers, Dallas Mavericks, Golden State Warriors, Milwaukee Bucks and San Antonio Spurs.

 Education

 Croshere went to Crossroads School in Santa Monica, California, and then played college basketball for Providence College in Providence, Rhode Island.

 Professional career

 Indiana Pacers

 Croshere was the 12th pick of the 1997 NBA draft, selected by the Indiana Pacers.

 A 6 ft 10 in, hard-nosed player who played the power forward and small forward positions, Croshere shot 33.9% from three-point range over the course of his ten-year career.

 In the 1999–2000 NBA season, he peaked at just the right time as he helped the Pacers advance to the 2000 NBA Finals against the Los Angeles Lakers, marking the Pacers' first Finals appearance since the ABA-NBA merger.
 In the 2000 Finals, Croshere was 3rd on the team in scoring, averaging 15.2 points per game on 54.5% shooting.

-He was rewarded for his performance in the regular season and particularly the playoffs with a hefty contract.
+He was rewarded for his performance in the regular season and particularly the playoffs with a hefty seven year, $51 million contract.

 On March 30, 2001, he notched a then career-high 32 points and 10 rebounds against the Boston Celtics as well as hitting the game sealing 3-pointer.

 Croshere played 49 games in 2002–03, averaging a career-low 12.9 minutes per game that season as he fell out of the rotation.

 Croshere became an important backup during the Rick Carlisle years, and was a key contributor against the Detroit Pistons in the 2004 Eastern Conference Finals.
 In game 4 of the series, Croshere was in the starting lineup for the first time in over two years; after accumulating only 8 points combined over the first three games, he scored 14 in this game during 30 minutes of play, including 3 out of 4 shooting on three-point field goals en route to an 83-68 road victory for the Pacers to tie the best-of-seven series at two games apiece.

 In the 2004–05 season after the Malice at the Palace brawl, Croshere helped lead a depleted Pacers roster.
 He notched a season high against the Minnesota Timberwolves with 25 points and 11 rebounds (including six consecutive made free throws in the final 36 seconds of the game) on November 25, 2004.
 He followed this performance with 23 points and 12 rebounds the next night on November 26.

 On September 26, 2008, Larry Bird announced that Croshere was invited to training camp with the Pacers for an opportunity at a second stint.
 He was waived on October 23, 2008.